 FHA Home Inspection

-As the FHA is a Federal program, the reporting requirements on Home Inspections supersede those of any state mandated reporting requirements.
-Insure your loan process is not slowed down due to the Home Inspection expectations and that your investment is protected by calling A-Pro Tacoma Home Inspection to conduct your FHA Home Inspection.
+As the FHA is a Federal program, the reporting requirements on Home Inspections supersede those of any state-mandated reporting requirements.
+Ensure your loan process is not slowed down due to the Home Inspection expectations and that your investment is protected by calling A-Pro Tacoma Home Inspection to conduct your FHA Home Inspection.

 (1) The inspection may uncover a condition that makes the buyer choose to walk away from the deal and just forfeit the earnest money.
 A foreclosure is highly likely to have had maintenance ignored and the home to be neglected even abused.